Have you ever wanted to run a VHDL simulation that includes a Quartus IP core through the VUnit verification framework?

 -v option.
 In addition, since only one test case is defined, we don’t have to provide an option to specify it.

-Finally, for verifying our results in ModelSim, we could type the following command:
+Finally, to verify our results in ModelSim, we could type the following command:

 python ./run.py --gui